ken-zhong/pictus/README.md

-# Virtual Tabletop v 0.3
+# Pictus v 0.3

-A realtime whiteboard for tabletop games!
+A realtime whiteboard for collaborative work and play

 Completed:
 * Registration and login routes